The page navigation is complete. You may now navigate the page content as you wish.

 Base

-Use the base level for static cards.
+Use for static cards.

 Mid